EMH333/EMH_Website/content/posts/rules/ethans-life-rules.md

 - respect
 - rules
 - life
 description: The most important thing in the world is respect, why is that?
+As Ethan Hampton I have developed a list of "rules" that I believe it is important to follow.
+  The following is an outline of those rules and serves as a continual log of changes to those rules.
 aliases: []

 ---